 - Rosallie (Spring Valley, French, $) – If butter were to send a love letter, it would come in the form of their plain croissant.
 Outstanding!

 DOWNTOWN LAS VEGAS

-- Park on Fremont* (Downtown, American, $$) – This was our favorite spot in downtown vegas.
-We’d stop by to scarf down the Philly Mac’n’cheesteak pictured above.
+- Park on Fremont* (Downtown, American, $) – This was our favorite spot in downtown Vegas, where we stop by to scarf down the Philly Mac’n’cheesteak pictured above.

-- Pizza Rock (Downtown, Pizza, $$) – Tony Gemignani is a 12-time world pizza champion.
-His Napoletana-style Margherita pizza actually won the World Pizza Cup in Naples, Italy.
+- Pizza Rock (Downtown, Pizza, $) – Tony Gemignani is a 12-time world pizza champion, and his Napoletana-style Margherita pizza actually won the World Pizza Cup in Naples, Italy.
 They only make 73 of them a day, so get there early.